Ajami script

-Ajami (عجمي, DIN) or Ajamiyya (عجمية, DIN), is a variety of Arabic-derived scripts used for writing African languages such as Songhai, Mandé, Fula, Hausa and Swahili, although multiple other languages are also written using the script, including Mooré, Wolof, Kanuri, and Yoruba.
+Ajami (عجمي) or Ajamiyya (عجمية, DIN), is a variety of Arabic-derived scripts used for writing African languages such as Songhai, Mandé, Fula, Hausa and Swahili, although multiple other languages are also written using the script, including Mooré, Wolof, Kanuri, and Yoruba.
 They are adaptations of the Arabic script to write sounds not found in Standard Arabic.
 Rather than adding new letters, modifications usually consist of additional dots or lines added to pre-existing letters.

 Etymology

-The word Ajami comes from an Arab word meaning mute, referring to populations that didn't speak Arabic, hence the term Ajami script was used for foreign, non-Arab scripts.
-It generally referred to the use of Arabic script for non-Arabic languages.
+The word Ajami comes from an Arabic word meaning foreign or stranger, referring to non-Arabic speakers, hence the term Ajami was used for non-Arabic languages written in Arabic script.

-In Arabic tradition and in general scholarly research, the word Ajami has specifically referred to the literary traditions in Sub-Saharan Africa, which were further removed from the trade networks of the Mediterannean.
-Hence, Perso-Arabic, Aljamiado, Jawi and Pegon, among others, do not fall under the umbrella of Ajami alphabets.